 Where to Eat in Cranbrook

-Situated inside the original 1929 firehall, Firehall Kitchen & Tap is a popular spot for lunches and dinner.
+Situated inside the original 1929 firehall, Firehall Kitchen & Tap is a popular spot for lunch and dinner.
 It sports a dizzying number of burger and poutine selections and is known for its craft beer selections.
 While the $35 nachos don’t look like they’d be worth that much, I’d order them again, if only to scarf back the juicy morsels of steak and confit garlic.

 For dinner, HeidOut has seen several Red Seal chefs work in their kitchen.
 Portions are large and the menu runs the gamut from traditional Jaeger Schnitzel to a South Indian chicken masala.
 For appetizers, go for the yorkies stuffed with shavings of roast beef and gravy.